ngen-brett/gitlab-ce/doc/ci/variables/README.md

 **Input variable value** field:

 ![CI/CD settings - new variable](img/new_custom_variables_example.png)

+You'll also see the option to mask and/or protect your variables.

 Once you've set the variables, call them from the `.gitlab-ci.yml` file: